dfsp-spirit/haze/README.md

 ### Properties

 * fast: the smoothing is done in C++
+* supports re-use of neighborhood data for faster smoothing of several datasets on the same mesh
+* even faster for several overlays: several overlays can be smoothed in parallel on multi-core CPUs.
 * works with various standard mesh file formats like PLY, OBJ, OFF as well as FreeSurfer brain meshes
 * the internal mesh representation is `tmesh3d` from the `rgl` package, which allows for easy visualization
-* supports re-use of neighborhood data for faster smoothing of several datasets on the same mesh
 * ignores values set to `NA` during smoothing, which can be used to mask certain mesh areas (like the medial wall in neuroimaging)
 * comes with pre-computed neighborhood data for meshes commonly used in surface-based neuroimaging (FreeSurfer's fsaverage and fsaverage6)